 These features can help you sell to businesses without maintaining a lot of custom code.
 Plus, these features have all been tested and vetted in the marketplace.

-2. Magento Commerce can support your hybrid business model.
+2. Adobe Commerce (Magento) can support your hybrid business model.

 Business models are changing, which adds another layer of complexity.
 A growing number of B2B businesses also offer direct-to-consumer (D2C) sales.
 In fact, a third of U.S. consumers plan to do at least 40 percent of their shopping from D2C companies in the next five years.
 This kind of hybrid business model has many benefits including: